medvdanil/texture-networks/README.md

 ## Texture Networks in Tensorflow.

+The short-term goal of this project is to implement Texture Networks, as described in http://arxiv.org/abs/1603.03417.
+(For more background, see http://arxiv.org/abs/1508.06576) Longer term goals include exploring extensions and related architectures around the theme.

-Work is being done in python 3.5, though you will need to use 2.7 to run Tensorboard.
+Development is being done in python 3.5, though you will need to use 2.7 to run Tensorboard.

 ## Setup